wilddeer/blog/posts/en/2014-01-27 – Let’s fix Steam/index.md

 This significantly reduced the amount of requests to the server and the delay before the page starts to render.
 There are 25 requests in my demo, including 21 pics, 2 scripts and 1 style.
 The number of the resourses on a real production server may differ, but the difference in the amount of requests is obvious.

 My design only uses two png sprites – one for standard screens and one for hign density (plus three fallback images to emulate gradients and translucency in older browsers).
 At first I used a single svg sprite, but, unfortunately, it significantly dropped the performance in some mobile browsers and also looked blurry in IE mobile.
-So, for now, it's safer to use png sprites.
+So, for now, it’s safer to use png sprites.
 Icon fonts are also acceptable, but they have a bunch of flaws, too.

 ### UI and navigation

-There are a lot of unclear and inconsistent moments in Steam's navigation and the UI overall.
+There are a lot of unclear and inconsistent moments in Steam’s navigation and the UI overall.
 A good UI designer could fix the situation.
-Unfortunately, I'm not one of them.
+Unfortunately, I’m not one of them.

 ## Conclusion

 **What has been done:** responsive demo meeting the principles of [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) and [unobtrusive javascript](https://en.wikipedia.org/wiki/Unobtrusive_JavaScript), with improved fault tolerance.
 Works in IE8+ and in almost every mobile browser.

-**What hasn't been done:** Steam's header and footer, HTML5-video with a fallback to flash (for the game trailers), skipped a bunch of blocks present on the original page.
+**What hasn’t been done:** Steam’s header and footer, HTML5-video with a fallback to flash (for the game trailers), skipped a bunch of blocks present on the original page.

 Warm-up is officially finished.

 ## Bonus pack

-Code of one of the items in Steam's main menu:
+Code of one of the items in Steam’s main menu:

 ```html
 <a class="menuitem supernav" href="http://store.steampowered.com/" data-tooltip-content="